theupdateframework/taps/tap4.md

 It is up to the repository to enforce that every delegated targets role uses a unique name.

 All targets files would be stored under the "targets" directory.
-Any targets role could potentially write to any file under this directory.
-It is up to the repository to enforce access control on which targets roles are allowed to write which targets files.
+Beyond this, the repository may organize target files into any hierarchy it requires.

-Following [TAP 5](tap5.md), the snapshot metadata file would no longer list the root metadata file, but it would continue to list the top-level and all delegated targets metadata files.
+Following [TAP 5](tap5.md), the snapshot metadata file no longer lists the root metadata file, but it would continue to list the top-level and all delegated targets metadata files.
-The file names of targets metadata files shall not specify their directories.
+The file names of targets _metadata_ files shall not specify their directories.
 In other words, they would be listed as if they were located in the same directory.
 When populating the dictionary of file names to version numbers, the repository